googleapis/google-cloud-python/CONTRIBUTING.rst

   as "hack-on-gcloud".
 E.g.::

    $ cd ~
-   $ git clone git@github.com:USERNAME/gcloud-python.git hack-on-gcloud
+   $ git clone git@github.com:USERNAME/gcloud-python.git hack-on-gcloud-python
-   $ cd hack-on-gcloud
+   $ cd hack-on-gcloud-python
    # Configure remotes such that you can pull changes from the gcloud-python
    # repository into your local repository.
    $ git remote add upstream https://github.com:GoogleCloudPlatform/gcloud-python